 The Science That Changed Everything

-Everything changed when researchers finally put female cyclists under the microscope - literally.
+Everything shifted when researchers finally put female cyclists under the microscope — literally.
 Using pressure-mapping technology and medical imaging, they discovered:

 The pressure points tell the story: While men experience concentrated pressure on the perineum, women deal with distributed pressure across the pubic arch, labia, and inner sit bones.
 This revelation sparked a complete redesign of women's saddle geometry.